SRMD: Sparse Random Mode Decomposition: Numerical Experiments

 \subsection{Pure Sinusoidal Signals with Noise}

-In this example, we decompose a noisy signal into three modes where the noise level has a larger amplitude than two out of three modes.
+In this example, we decompose a noisy signal into three modes where the noise level has a larger amplitude than one out of the three modes.
 The input signal is defined as \cite{dragomiretskiy2013variational}:

 The hyperparameters are set to $\omega_{max} = 500$, $\Delta=2s$, $m=1000$, $N=50m$, $r=15\%$, $\code{threshold}=0$, $\varepsilon=1.5$ (for DBSCAN), $\code{min\_samples}=4$, and $\code{frqscale}=1$.
 Before training, the signal is extended from the domain $[0,1]$ to $[-1,2]$ by an even periodic extension.
 The number of data points $m$ and features $N$ are thus scaled by a factor of $3$ during the training phase.
-The results of our method are shown in Figure \ref{fig:ex_VMD_eq32_SWR_results}, including the plot of the time-frequency pairs associated with non-zero coefficients (top left), the clustering of those non-zero coefficients (top right), the reconstruction signal and the three learned modes (second row), and the corresponding errors (third row).
-Our method can extract the first two learned modes with high accuracy.
-Note that both VMD (see \cite{dragomiretskiy2013variational}) and our method (see Figure \ref{fig:ex_VMD_eq32_SWR_results}) have difficulty in extracting the weak and high-frequency mode $y_3(t) = \frac{1}{16}\cos(576\pi t)$.
-Nevertheless, our method can identify the frequencies of all three modes.
-More precisely, the median frequencies of three learned clusters are 1.99, 24.03, and 288.02\Hz, which is very close to the ground truth frequencies 2, 24, and 288\Hz.
+To verify the stability of SRMD with respect to the randomness of the random feature matrix, we run SRMD 100 times.
+For each time, we compute the relative error between the noiseless ground truth and the reconstructed signal as well as the relative errors between the true modes and the corresponding learned modes, under the assumption that the number of learned modes is given (which is three for this example).
+We report $(\mathtt{mean},\mathtt{std})$ of SRMD's relative errors as well as the relative errors of benchmark methods in Table \ref{tab:l2error2}.
+More tests for this example are shown in the Appendix (see Section \ref{sec:appendixPureSinusoidal}).
+Our methods provide the smallest relative errors of the extracted modes for both cases.